 Lion’s mane mushrooms are certainly a visual treat, but they’re also considered by many mushroom lovers to be a gourmet treat as well.

-When cooked the mushrooms have a slightly chewy, stringy, meaty texture.
+Eating lion’s mane raw would be a fairly unappetizing experience, but when cooked the mushroom is a real treat.
+Cooked the mushrooms have a slightly chewy, stringy, meaty texture.
 People describe the texture as similar to crab or lobster and, they often describe the taste as similar to seafood as well.

 Because of its seafood-like taste, lion’s mane mushrooms are popular with vegans and vegetarians — for cooking meals they’re able to get a meat-like ingredient, without the meat.